 University of Ibadan College of Medicine

 Dr. Omokhodion has conducted studies and published several papers on aspects of occupational toxicology, workers in small scale industries, women’s health, students’ health and childhood diseases especially diarrhoeal diseases and home management of malaria.
 She has also focused on smoking habits of secondary school children, medical students and physicians.
-She has 50 papers in peer reviewed journals and has contributed several chapters in books.
+She has over 70 papers in peer reviewed journals and has contributed several chapters in books.
 Dr. Omokhodion has supervised several dissertations for Masters in Public Health and PhD in Public Health and held several tenures in academic positions as sub dean postgraduate at the University.
 Folashade Omokhodion attended Queen’s College Yaba, Lagos from 1968 to 1974 and then proceeded to the College of Medicine of the University of Ibadan from where she graduated MBBS in 1979.

 Dr. Omokhodion also serves as a member of the DCP3 Advisory Committee to the Editors.